Handling IPN (Instant Payment Notification)

 const secretHash = process.env.DPAY_SECRET_HASH;

-// Generate the expected signature
+// Generate the expected signature (no separators - direct concatenation)

 const expectedSignature = crypto